-- You will graduate with a multiple degree: one from each of the three universities at which they studied.
+- You will graduate with a multiple degree: one from each of the three universities at which you have studied.

 - You will be encouraged to explore a variety of perspectives on the process and experience of globalisation, and to reflect on the relationship between global and local, in particular, of cities, creative industries and local cultures of entrepreneurship that have innovated at the local level to remain globally competitive.

-- A variety of internships and industrial placements are available to all students in Barcelona, Rotterdam or Göttingen to enhance their learning experience.
+- A variety of internships and industrial placements are available to all students in Barcelona, Rotterdam and Göttingen to enhance your learning experience.

 - You will receive a theoretical grounding in international business and the global economy, and be encouraged to think critically about the respective roles of individuals, firms, cities, regions, nations and supra-national bodies in determining the world in which we live.

 This is a two-year degree taught through a mix of lectures and seminars.
 You will take between eight and ten core and around eight optional courses, depending on which pathway you choose.
 The programme also includes opportunities for internships and industrial placements.
 All teaching is in English; recommended additional language study is encouraged throughout the two-year programme.

 You will spend your first year in Glasgow (semester 1) and Barcelona (semester 2).
 The second year (semester 1) will be spent in either Rotterdam or Göttingen, depending on which pathway you choose.